Where to Find and How to Catch Hogfish in Florida

 Hogfish mostly dwell in the Gulf Coast region and all along the Eastern Seaboard.

 Hogfish are easily caught with hook and line, or with a spear.
-If you're fishing from a boat, use your rod to cast out into deeper water.
 You can catch hogfish by using small live bait on hooks and slowly dragging them through shallow water near reefs where hogfish congregate.

-The easiest way to catch them is on a fishing charter with a well-trained captain that knows the area and how to find them.
+The easiest way to catch them is on a fishing charter with a well-experienced captain that knows the area and how to find them.

 These unique fish can be caught year-round, with the best time to catch them being in the winter from November to the end of February.